charakajg/marshr/README.md

 It will create a document in site/CVs folder.

-Note that, the problem of handling the workflow has not been solved yet.
+Note that, this only demostrate how to create a document.
+The problem of handling the workflow has not dealt here.
 Please refer **Then?** section below.

 ### References